marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 git shards objects into 16×16=256 subfolders to grant a [faster access](http://thread.gmane.org/gmane.comp.version-control.git/69322) to a given sha1.
 This matters as all manipulations in git involve a sha1 (sometimes through <a href="#branches">aliases</a>).

 In the end, we have spent a bit of time looking at how git stores *loose* objects i.e. how git stores its objects in individual files.
-This helped us getting the big picture of the internal storage.
+This helped us get the big picture of the internal storage.

 We will not dig the [packfile](http://schacon.github.io/gitbook/7_the_packfile.html) [format](https://www.kernel.org/pub/software/scm/git/docs/technical/pack-format.txt) which is an optimization to avoid cluttering the disk by regrouping objects together (typically by invoking `git gc`).

 ## Immutability

-When creating our last commit, we made an horrible typo. git allows to amend the last commit using `git commit --amend`.
+When creating our last commit, we made a horrible typo. git allows to amend the last commit using `git commit --amend`.
 If the staging area contains any modification, they will be added to the commit.

 In our case, we just want to fix our typo in the commit message, so we do not add anything to the staging area: